-All the assets of this fund may, with the approval of BaFin, be transferred to another currently existing investment undertaking or to a new investment undertaking established by the merger that must fulfill the requirements of a UCITS and which was launched in Germany or in another EU or EEA state.
-The transfer takes effect at the end of the fund's fiscal year (the "key date of transfer"), unless another key date of transfer is specified.
+All the assets of this fund may, with the approval of BaFin, be transferred to another currently existing investment undertaking or to a new investment undertaking established by the merger.
+If that other investment undertaking is a UCITS, it must still fulfill the requirements of a UCITS that was launched in Germany or in another EU or EEA state even after the transfer of assets.
+The transfer may also be effected by transferring all assets to a currently existing domestic investment stock corporation with variable capital or to a new one established by the merger.

+The transfer takes effect at the end of the transferring fund's fiscal year (the "key date of transfer"), unless another key date of transfer is specified.